 As stated by Jean Luc Treutenaere, co-President of the European and International Booksellers Federation: 2019, a year of new beginnings for EUPL: the start of a new 3-year cycle, the welcoming of several new countries within the EUPL family and, most importantly, 14 new laureates joining the EUPL palmarès.
 EIBF wishes to warmly congratulate these 14 European talented, emerging writers.
 We wish for their works to cross as many borders as possible and to inspire European readers.
 As representative of booksellers, we wish that their books will integrate the selection of many bookshops throughout Europe.

-The EUPL is organised by a Consortium comprising the European Writers’ Council (EWC), the Federation of European Publishers (FEP) and the European and International Booksellers Federation (EIBF) with the support of the European Commission.
+From 2009-2021, the EUPL was organised by a Consortium comprising the European Writers’ Council (EWC), the Federation of European Publishers (FEP) and the European and International Booksellers Federation (EIBF) with the support of the European Commission.
 As funded by Creative Europe, it is accessible to all countries participating in this EU funding programme for the cultural and creative sectors for 2014-2020.
 From 2022 on, the EUPL will be organised by FEP and EIBF only.

-National juries, consisting of experts in fields of literature, publishing and bookselling, are set up in each country participating in the EUPL in the respective year.
+From 2009 to 2021, national juries, consisting of experts in fields of literature, publishing and bookselling, were set up in each country participating in the EUPL in the respective year.
 After shortlisting 3 to 5 authors, the national Juries choose their laureates who receive a financial prize but also benefit from increased international visibility and cross-border promotion, starting with the Awards Ceremony in Brussels and continuing at major book fairs in Europe and beyond.